 Now, if my partner is the one who disregards my rules, then I am afraid I won’t tolerate this behaviour.

 It can hurt when you physically see your partner breaking the rules in front of you.
 That blatant disregard for your preferences and boundaries is very damaging to a relationship.
 If you have had the rules conversation beforehand and set out a list of shared boundaries and they still break them, then im afraid you need to consider whether that person is right for you and taking your relationship seriously.

+Does swinging lead to a happier relationship?
 I want to say that yes, in most cases it does.
 Once you understand that the intimacy you share with your partner is an exclusive bond; anything else you enjoy together is simply a bonus.
 You will find yourselves wanting to nurture that bond and work hard together to maintain it, strengthen it and develop it deeper.
 When you reconnect after swinging you share in your emotions and for some, compersion begins to manifest.